FinTrak-Solutions/.github/profile/README.md

 We held status sync meetings regularly throughout the term, with the frequencies adjusted based on due dates.
 These meetings help us keep our project on track, as discussion and collaboration is unavoidable for a project like this.
 For example, we have status sync meetings to review and settle the database schemas, to confirm environment setups, and to go over the development status and action items required for either frontend or backend.
 These meetings help us align our understandings and our role in implementing the features we wanted.

 **Keep Documentations Up-to-Date**
 It is challenging to work on a coding project in parallel, while different parts our system depend on each other (e.g. frontend needs to communicate with the backend somehow, and the request and response formats need to be in-sync to perform any useful testing and verification on the functionalities).
-Since we could not have status sync meetings every day, we found it very beneficial to keep documentations on both TUI end and Rocket server end with each incremental commits.
+Since we could not have status sync meetings every day, we found it very beneficial to keep documentations on both TUI end and Rocket server end with each incremental commit.
 The documented APIs facilitated the flexible communication among team members while catching any out-of-sync behaviours in a timely manner.